What is osteochondritis dissecans of the knee?

 What is the cause?

-The chips usually result from an injury to the knee that caused a fragment of bone or cartilage to be chipped off the end of the thighbone or the back of the kneecap.
-The injury usually happens in the cartilage that covers the thighbone or kneecap (patella).
+The chips usually result from a knee injury that caused a piece of bone or cartilage to be chipped off the end of the thighbone or the back of the kneecap.
 It could happen after one serious injury to the knee or after repeated minor injuries.
 A problem with the blood supply to the bone may be part of the cause.

 What are the symptoms?